 Like all other phobias, emetophobia is categorized within the group of anxiety disorders in the DSM 5; and like most other phobias, it possibly originates from some early traumatic event.

-According to research, phobias can be acquired through classical conditioning.
-The most famous example of classical conditioning is Pavlov’s dog: 1. ring a bell; 2. bring food; 3. the smell of food makes the dog salivate.
+According to research, phobias can be acquired through classical conditioning, the most famous example of which is Pavlov’s dog: 1. ring a bell; 2. bring food; 3. the smell of food makes the dog salivate.
 Over time, the dog learns to associate the bell with the arrival of food, and starts salivating whenever it hears the bell.
-In the case of phobias, a person learns to associate a neutral stimulus (for example, spiders) with a terrifying event; eventually, they begin to feel repulsion, and fear towards the originally neutral stimulus.
+In the case of phobias, a person learns to associate a neutral stimulus (for example, spiders) with a terrifying event; eventually, they begin to feel repulsion, horror, and fear towards the originally neutral stimulus.

 When I was eight months old, my family came down with a horrible case of salmonella: as the youngest one, I was hit the hardest.
 Obviously I have no memory of it, but my mom has told me countless stories of how terrifying the ordeal was - how she feared for my life.
 Though I can’t say for sure that this was the only deciding factor, it’s safe to say that this early trauma contributed to me developing this phobia.